How to get to the Marquesas Islands?

 The islands of Ua Pou and Ua Huka are not necessarily connected every day.
 The island of Ua Pou is a little special, because of a very short runway, only a Twin Otter (19 seats) can land there.
 The plane has been out of service quite frequently since I got here.
 Be sure to check carefully before leaving if the flight is being maintained.
 I spent a week on the island in 2019 and I must say that the arrival is impressive, landing in the mountains, on a climbing runway (no, i’m not joking!).

-The Marquesas Pass costs between 85,000 and 90,000 xp (700 to 750€) and allows you to visit the entire archipelago.
-It will then be necessary to organize with Air Tahiti to see the availability of flights between the different islands.
-If you also want to travel to the two islands that do not have airports (Fatu Hiva and Tahuata – which I recommend 100%), you will have to use the local shuttle boar at your own expense (see paragraph below).
+The Marquesas Pass costs between 90,000 and 100,000 xpf (€760 to €850) and allows you to visit Nuku Hiva and Hiva Oa.
+If you also want to visit the two islands without airports (Fatu Hiva and Tahuata – which I 100% recommend), you will have to take the local shuttle bus at your own expense (see paragraph below).

 Getting around by boat